|

 confuse.
 The other is an implicit condemnation of all the

-aforementioned stuff; Spring Breakers' protagonists are
+aforementioned stuff; the film's protagonists are

-one front end and the second begin?
+other begins?
 And additionally, what do we as

 viewers get out of it all?
-Satire for the sake of satire arguably is
+Satire for the sake of satire is arguably as uninteresting as violence for the sake of violence, and at times

 Spring Breakers treads both these paths.
 The film alternates